nh-server/switch-guide/docs/extras/updating.md

 :::

-This crash happens due to the currently installed custom theme not supporting your firmware version.
-In order to fix it, navigate to `sd:/atmosphere/contents` and delete the folder named `0100000000001000`.
-You may reinstall your custom theme afterwards.
+This crash typically happens due to the currently installed custom theme not being compatible with the HOME menu of your currently installed firmware version.
+In order to fix this crash, navigate to `sd:/atmosphere/contents` and delete the folder named `0100000000001000`.
+You may reinstall your custom theme afterwards using the `Installing a theme` section [here](/homebrew/nxtheme-installer.html#installing-a-theme).

 #### MissionControl crash